University of Toronto School of Graduate Studies

 The School of Graduate Studies (SGS) is the graduate school of the University of Toronto in Ontario, Canada.
-It is the largest graduate school in Canada with more than 20,000 full-time students, and offers master's and doctoral programs through most of the university's divisions and academic departments on all three campuses: St. George, Mississauga, and Scarborough.
-SGS is affiliated with Massey College, an incorporated college that serves as a residence and community space for graduate students located at the St. George campus in downtown Toronto.
+It is among the largest graduate schools in Canada with more than 20,000 full-time students.
+SGS is a tri-campus administrative entity responsible for all master's and doctoral programs at the University of Toronto, overseeing programs tied to the university's academic divisions and units, across all three campuses: Mississauga, St. George, and Scarborough.